Woolworths (United Kingdom): Wimbledon Broadway

-In 1981 a fire was discovered in a storeroom at the store in Wimbledon.
+In 1981, a fire was discovered in a storeroom at the shop in Wimbledon.
 Better staff training as a result of the Manchester fire led to a successful evacuation, but the building was totally destroyed by the blaze.
 A firefighter was killed when he and two colleagues became trapped when the upper levels of the building collapsed.

 As a result of the damage caused to the reputation of the business by these events, the American parent owners decided to sell the British operation to Paternoster Stores, which was eventually renamed Kingfisher.
-The company actively promoted the use of smoke detectors after these fires, a policy which helped increase their usage reduce their cost.
+The company actively promoted the use of smoke detectors after these fires, a policy which helped increase their usage and reduce their cost.

 Terrorism

-As a result of the targeting of high-profile British businesses in Northern Ireland by the Irish Republican Army during The Troubles, a number of Woolworth stores suffered significant damage.
+As a result of the targeting of high-profile British businesses in Northern Ireland by the Irish Republican Army (IRA) during The Troubles, a number of Woolworth shops suffered significant damage.

 High Street, Belfast

-Being the flagship Woolworths store in Northern Ireland, this suffered a series of incendiary attacks, with one such attack in 1972 gutting the store.
+This was the flagship Woolworths shop in Northern Ireland.
+It suffered a series of incendiary attacks, with one such attack in 1972 gutting the shop.
 Owing to telephoned warnings, no-one was killed in any of these attacks.

+Bognor Regis incident

+On 3 August 1994, a bomb detonated, damaging shops but resulting in no casualties.
+It was hidden in the pannier of a bicycle that was locked to a post outside the branch on London Road.
+Fifteen shops were damaged, at around 5:57 pm, littering the street with glass.

+The Bognor Regis incident prompted a security alert along the south coast seaside resorts, and a similar bomb was subsequently found.
+It contained 2.5 kg of Semtex explosive along with an IRA time power unit (TPU).

 Bangor, County Down

-Woolworths' store at 18/22 Main Street, Bangor, County Down, Northern Ireland (Store No. 380) was targeted by terrorists on 30 March 1974 as part of co-ordinated incendiary bomb attack on the town centre.
+Woolworths at 18/22 Main Street, Bangor, County Down, Northern Ireland was targeted by terrorists on 30 March 1974 as part of co-ordinated incendiary bomb attack on the town centre.

-At 5pm, a telephone warning was received that 15 incendiary devices had been placed in the town centre and were due to explode in 30 minutes.
-Immediate and successful efforts were made by the police to evacuate the commercial centre of the town, however there was inadequate time to prevent the devices from exploding.
-The Woolworths store was badly damaged after a device exploded on the sales floor.
-A policeman suffered concussion after he was blown off his feet by the blast from the device, and a female civilian was cut by flying debris.
+At 5 pm, a telephone warning was received that 15 incendiary devices had been placed in the town centre and were due to explode in 30 minutes.
+Immediate and successful efforts were made by the police to evacuate the commercial centre of the town; however, there was inadequate time to prevent the devices from exploding.
+The shop was badly damaged after a device exploded on the sales floor.
+A policeman suffered concussion after he was blown off his feet by the blast, and a female civilian was cut by flying debris.